Earthquakes on May 12, 2026

 10.5 km---✓ ReviewedUSGS →

-A magnitude 2.0 seismic event took place 2 km WSW of Brawley, CA on May 12, 2026 at 18:19 UTC.
-In the 72 hours after this event, the USGS recorded 4 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
-The hypocenter lay at 10.5 km, placing this in the shallow crustal category.
-Coordinates: 32.972°, -115.553°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+The USGS recorded this magnitude 2.0 earthquake 2 km WSW of Brawley, CA at 18:19 UTC on May 12, 2026.
+In the 72 hours after this event, the USGS recorded 3 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
+At a depth of 10.5 km, the event was shallow crustal.
+Geolocation places the event at 32.972°N, -115.553°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-12